My name is Jenna Shira Green (she/her)

 Degrees + Certifications

-• My research interests are in trauma-aware art museum education and the social work of museums, contemplative and embodied pedagogies, and the burgeoning field of applied neuroaesthetics and color psychology.
+• My research interests are in trauma-aware art museum education and the social work of museums, contemplative and embodied pedagogies, and arts in health.
 Each of these interests center the emotional, mental, and social impacts of art on well-being.
 My work is informed by the feminist philosophical ethic of care, reflexivity, and post-critical museology and is situated within qualitative and arts-based methodologies.

 • Focus on museum education and evaluation.
 Thesis - “Cultivating Emotional Wellbeing: Museums & Art Therapy.”